 For Parents of Young Children

-Your child’s early years have a big effect on their future health and wellbeing development.
-Supporting the early years from birth through to playgroups, childcare, kindergarten and starting school, SDERA offer resources and education sessions for parents about resilience, drug and road safety.
+A child’s early years have a big effect on their future health and wellbeing.
+To support children during these years, SDERA offer resources and education sessions for parents about resilience, drug and road safety.

 Early childhood educators recognise the important role families play in fostering a healthy mind for living and learning.
-Your child’s service or Kindergarten can support your family by giving you advice on how to develop positive relationships with your child and encouraging your child to be resilient.
+Early childhood services can support families by providing advice on how to develop positive relationships with children and encouraging resilience.

 We all interact with traffic each day.
 Young children need to be shown how to do this safely and with the help of an adult.
 Smart Steps is SDERA's early childhood road safety education program that provides educators and parents with suggestions and ideas on how to build children's knowledge and understanding of how to stay safe in the traffic environment.